tum-pbs/pbdl-book/diffphys.md

 ## Learning via DP Operators

-Thus, long story short, once the operators of our simulator support computations of the Jacobian-vector products, we can integrate them into DL pipelines just like you would include a regular fully-connected layer or a ReLU activation.
+Thus, once the operators of our simulator support computations of the Jacobian-vector products, we can integrate them into DL pipelines just like you would include a regular fully-connected layer or a ReLU activation.